 Sit back and relax, reading on to see if you can envision your mornings with your fresh Costa Rican brew looking out into the green hillsides of Costa Rica’s refreshing Central Valley.

 With more than a third of all of Costa Rica’s population living in the Central Valley, you will find plenty of expats residing within.
-Expats have discovered ideal locations creating culturally diverse communities throughout the region, finding new friendships and connections.

-Just post on one of the many social media pages of Costa Rica and you will be more than surprised how many expats are actually in the area scattered throughout the hills and valleys.
+Just post on one of the many social media pages of Costa Rica, and you will be more than surprised how many expats are actually in the area scattered throughout the hills and valleys.

-2. All modern conveniances are available
+2. All modern conveniences are available

 The Central Valley offers you the conveniences of both of your favorite worlds: living out your pura vida days peacefully in serene small-town charm with the luxury of everything you need not far away.